 To sum up, the story suffers a bit from Leela being a jerk and never getting called on it, and the slight creepiness of what happens to Sara.
 Still, it's a riveting read (especially the first half), and quite well written.
 B

 Will now accept writing commissions!
-See here for my price list and other information.
+See here for price rates and other information.

 Thanks again for reading and enjoying my story.
 It is a funny place that I swam into in this series...my characters seem almost more at home in "Dune" then they seem on a comedy cartoon.
 I guess I didn't explain very well what the word garataka means to her people - a garataka is a serious offence typically meant to provoke some sort of combat.
 I sort of see it resembling some of the family violence we see in "Romeo and Juliette."
 I do use the word again, if I ever get my novelette finished.
 It is an offence that is either to be dropped and forgotten, or some sort of violence will ensue.
 In Los Angeles (or most other big cities) all it takes is displaying a wrong gang symbol with your hands to get you shot.
 The serious mistake that Solat made was I'm more than willing to admit that I went too far with it, but the idea of an automatic response just interested me.
 And that the whole issue was about family honor was huge...a samurai in feudal Japan wouldn't have wasted a minute to lob someone's head off for a similar reason.
 The main thing I fault myself on was As always, I do need to hear how others see the stories...Robert Stewart is never afraid to let me have it when he thinks I deserve it.
 BTW, he gave me badly needed input on the fight/action scenes.
 I'm glad that Sara got to be a believeable character...my daughter Holly was this same age when I wrote this...and I could just imagine how aggravated she'd be at me or her mother if we suddenly became royalty in Ireland ::chuckles:: I've always loved the friendship she has with Annie Kroker, and the whole idea of what a strange upbringing they would have had at Planet Express.
 Another one of my problems in this series, if not the main one, is to assume that the readers know everything that I do - viva description!
 I'm gettin' there...slowly but surely...I'm gettin' there.
 Robert has had to endure endless read-throughs, but I think they are a necessary part of the writing process.
 Thanks again!